378th Infantry Regiment (United States)

 The 378th Infantry Regiment is a unit of the United States Army.
 It was activated for World War I and World War II.
-Elements of the organization have been part of the United States Army Reserve since 1947, and participated in the Global War on Terrorism.
+Elements of the organization have been part of the United States Army Reserve since 1947 and participated in the Global War on Terrorism.

 History

 World War I

 The 378th Infantry Regiment was constituted on September 4, 1918 as a unit of World War I's National Army and assigned to the 189th Infantry Brigade, a unit of the 95th Division.
 The division was organized as a square division and trained at Camp Sherman, Ohio.
 The Armistice of November 11, 1918 ended the war before the 95th Division had deployed to France to enter the front lines.
-It was demobilized on November 30, 1918, and its officers and men were discharged or reassigned to other units.
+It was demobilized on November 30, 1918.

 Post-World War I

-On June 24, 1921, the 378th Infantry was reconstituted in the Organized Reserves and assigned to the 95th Division (later redesignated the 95th Infantry Division).
-In January 1922 the regiment was organized with its headquarters in McAlester, Oklahoma.
-The regiment was ordered to active military service on July 15, 1942, and was reorganized at Camp Swift, Texas.
+Per the National Defense Act of 1920, the 378th Infantry was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 95th Division, and allotted to the Eighth Corps Area.
+It was initiated on 24 January 1922 with the regimental headquarters at McAlester, Oklahoma.
+Subordinate battalion headquarters were concurrently organized as follows: 1st Battalion at Weleetka, Oklahoma; 2nd Battalion at Haileysville, Oklahoma; and 3rd Battalion at Fort Gibson, Oklahoma.
+Subordinate units of the regiment were relocated 9 September 1923 as follows: 1st Battalion at Poteau, Oklahoma; 2nd Battalion at Okmulgee, Oklahoma; and 3rd Battalion at Atoka, Oklahoma.
+The regimental band was organized in September 1923 at McAlester.
+The regiment conducted annual summer training with battalions of the 38th and 29th Infantry Regiments at Fort Sill, Oklahoma, and also conducted infantry Citizens' Military Training Camps some years at Fort Sill as an alternate form of summer training.
+The primary ROTC "feeder" school for new Reserve lieutenants for the regiment was Oklahoma A&M College in Stillwater, Oklahoma.

 World War II

 The 95th Division was reorganized as a triangular division for World War II, and its brigade headquarters were inactivated.
+The regiment was ordered to active military service on July 15, 1942, and was reorganized at Camp Swift, Texas.
 The 377th, 378th, and 379th Infantry Regiments underwent individual soldier and collective unit training at posts in the United States, including Camp Coxcomb, California.
 In August 1944, the 95th Division arrived in England, and in September it entered combat in France.

 From the fall of 1944 until the end of the war in April 1945, the regiments of the 95th Division took part in several campaigns, including, Normandy, Northern France, Rhineland, Ardennes-Alsace, and Central Europe.
 After the war, the 95th Division returned to the United States, and it was inactivated at Camp Shelby, Mississippi on October 12, 1945.